-Legislation

-Description of Legislation and applicability

-National Environmental Management Act) (First Edition (October 2021)

-This guideline is therefore applicable to applications for EA in terms of section 24 of NEMA.
-However, it can also be used to inform other administrative processes that may involve biodiversity offsetting, including applications for EA in terms of section 24G of NEMA, emergency directives contemplated in section 30A of NEMA, applications for licences under the National Water Act, 1998, the National Forests Act, 1998 and the National Environmental Management: Waste Act, 2008, applications for development rights in terms of the Spatial Planning and Land Use Management Act, 2013 and requests for the de-proclamation, or the withdrawal of declarations, of protected areas in terms of provincial legislation or NEMPAA.
+Legislation Description of Legislation and applicability Management Act, 2013 and requests for the de-proclamation, or the withdrawal of declarations, of protected areas in terms of provincial legislation or NEMPAA.
 Biodiversity is fundamental to the health and well-being of people, as well as economic activity and socio-economic upliftment.
 The National Biodiversity Assessment (2018) (NBA 2018) states that South Africa's biodiversity assets and ecological infrastructure contribute significantly towards meeting national development priorities.
 Biodiversity offsetting, if done correctly, can advance the environmental right in the Constitution of the Republic of South Africa, 1996 (Constitution).
 Section 24 of the Constitution provides that everyone has the right to, amongst other things, have the environment protected for the benefit of present and future generations through reasonable legislative and other measures that, amongst other things, promote conservation and secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development.
 Biodiversity offsetting is one of the ways in which South Africa's protected and conservation areas can be expanded, thereby promoting conservation.
-It may well also help to secure ecologically sustainable development as it mitigates the adverse impact of economic and social development on biodiversity, which, in turn, underpins such development.

-The biodiversity offsetting process, which only applies when a biodiversity offset is required involves the following steps:

-- Identifying the need for a biodiversity offset. - Determining the requirements of a biodiversity offset and compilation of a Biodiversity Offset Report. - Selecting a biodiversity offset site. - Securing the biodiversity offset site. - Preparing a Biodiversity Offset Management Plan. - Preparing biodiversity offset conditions for an EA. - Concluding a Biodiversity Offset Implementation Agreement.
+It may well also help to secure ecologically sustainable development and of economic and social development on biodiversity, which, in turn, underpins such development.
+The biodiversity offsetting process, which only applies when a biodiversity offset is required involves the following steps: Identifying the need for a biodiversity offset.
+Determining the requirements of a biodiversity offset and compilation of a Biodiversity Offset Report.
+Selecting a biodiversity offset site.
+Securing the biodiversity offset site.
+Preparing a Biodiversity Offset Management Plan.
+Preparing biodiversity offset conditions for an EA.
+Concluding a Biodiversity Offset Implementation Agreement.
 "The requirement for a biodiversity offset will be confirmed during the EIA phase.
 Should it be required, the Biodiversity offset Strategy will be included in the Draft EIAr.

-National Environmental Management Protected Areas Act (No. 57 of 2003)

-The purpose of the National Environmental Management Protected Areas Act (No. 57 of 2003) (NEMPAA) is to, inter alia, provide for the protection and conservation of ecologically viable areas representative of South Africa's biological diversity and its natural landscapes and seascapes.
+National Environmental Management Protected Areas Act (No. 57 of 2003) The purpose of the National Environmental Management Protected Areas Act (No. 57 of 2003) (NEMPAA) is to, inter alia, provide for the protection and conservation of ecologically viable areas representative of South Africa's biological diversity and its natural landscapes and seascapes.
 To this end, it provides for the declaration and management of various types of protected areas.
 Section 50(5) of NEMPAA states that "no development, construction or farming may be permitted in a nature reserve or world heritage site without the prior written approval of the management authority."
 There are no protected areas within the study area.

-A significant portion of the development footprint coincides with areas that have been identified as Priority Focus Areas as part of the National Protected Area Expansion
+A significant portion of the development footprint coincides with areas that have been identified as Priority Focus Areas as part of the National Protected Area Expansion Strategy (2018) (NPAES), which is aligned with the FSBSP CBAs and ESAs.
+It must be noted that the NPAES are focus areas for the future expansion of protected are and are not gazetted protected areas in terms of Section 50 of the NEMPAA National Forest Act (No. 84 of 1998) The National Forests Act (No 84 of 1998) (NFA) was promulgated to reform the law on forests,